zencastr/mongodb-helm-charts/README.md

 This repository contains HELM charts for different MongoDB products.
 The catalog of charts is currently :building_construction: *UNDER ACTIVE DEVELOPMENT*.

-Anticipating _official Beta_ Fall 2021 at which point this Github repo will be the offical MongoDB Helm Chart source.
+Anticipating _official Beta_ Fall 2021 at which point this Github repo will be the official MongoDB Helm Chart source.

 ## Getting Started